Audinot/landing-page/README.md

 is intentional.
 However, I have tried to make it as flexible as possible using Flexbox.

+Each piece of the page was built as a separate standalone div.
+In the future I would try to refine the content to keep the HTML smaller and neater.

 ### Achievements

 * We'll find out when the project is done.